GuptaAman777/psd-converter/README.md

 ## Installation

 1. Download the latest release from the [Releases](https://github.com/GuptaAman777/psd-converter/releases) page
-2. Extract the ZIP file (if applicable)
+2. Download the '.exe file'
 3. Run the `PSD Converter.exe` file

 No installation required - the application is portable and ready to use!